open/close all folders

 - Animal Motif: Based around the monkey theme.

-- Anti-Villain: Type II.
-His misanthropy is understandable when you realize the only people he really got to know all were very bitter, horrible people.
+- Anti-Villain: His misanthropy is understandable when you realize the only people he really got to know all were very bitter, horrible people.
 He also grew up in an orphanage of fear after being abandoned by his father.

 - Apparently Powerless Puppetmaster: If anyone is the physical embodiment of this trope, it's him.